 web analytics

-You may remember Commodore, Spectrum, and certainly Amiga, but do you still remember Atari and Amstrad?
+You may remember Commodore, Spectrum, and certainly the Amiga for sure, but do you still remember the Atari and Amstrad?
 If not, don’t worry!

 The Computer Museum of Kallio in Helsinki presents a travelling computer exhibition I love 8-bit®.
 It is a functional and interactive presentation in which entertainment is an essential part of the experience.
 You can play, test, and have fun with old favorites.
 I love 8-bit® is much more than just old computers in action, it is an emotional experience for entire generations.